 A large, PNG version of the map in the quick start rules is available to download.
 It doesn’t cover the whole of Hellas, just the region explored in the quick start adventure.

-There are seven pre-generated characters available, each filling different roles within the group.
+There are six pre-generated characters available, each filling different roles within the group.
 They’re built as starter characters for the Nesaean Boar adventure available in the quickstart rules.

 Character sheets are designed to be printed double-sided and folded in half to form a booklet.
 The front cover has some general details about the character and an empty space for a portrait.
 The inside spread has the main information the player will need during the session, including characteristics, skills, weapons and talents.
 The back cover has equipment and information on the relationships with mortals and the gods.